theborakompanioni/bitcoin-spring-boot-starter/readme.md

 ### lnd-grpc-client
 A module containing a spring boot starter for a [Lightningj](https://www.lightningj.org/) lnd gRPC API client.
-The starter will automatically create autowireable `AsynchronousLndAPI` and `SynchronousLndAPI` beans:
+The starter will automatically create injectable `AsynchronousLndAPI` and `SynchronousLndAPI` beans:

 ```yaml
 org.tbk.lightning.lnd.grpc: